bkeiren/AwesomiumUnity/README.md

 #### AwesomiumUnityScripts\Examples

 This folder contains simple examples to get you going.
+In most cases you can simply add one of these example scripts to a GameObject that has been set up to render webpages to see it working.

+If an example is accompanied by a folder with the same name as the example script, it means that there is some HTML/CSS/JavaScript code that goes with it.
+These are generally loaded directly off of GitHub from within the example script.

 Building and using it all
 --------------------------------